 Harmonic designs, manufactures and sells versatile and high performance video infrastructure products and system solutions that enable our customers to efficiently create, prepare and deliver broadcast and on-demand video services to televisions, personal computers and mobile devices.
 Historically, the majority of our sales have been derived from sales of video processing solutions and network edge and access systems to cable television operators and from sales of video processing solutions to direct-to-home satellite operators.
-More recently, we are providing our video processing solutions to telecommunications companies, or telcos, broadcasters and other media companies that create video programming or offer video services.
+More recently, we have been providing our video processing solutions to telecommunications companies, or telcos, broadcasters and other media companies that create video programming or offer video services.
 In September 2010, we acquired Omneon, Inc., a private, venture-backed company specializing in file-based infrastructure for the production, preparation and playout of video content typically deployed by broadcasters, satellite operators, content owners and other media companies.
 The acquisition of Omneon, which is further described below, is complementary to Harmonic's core business, expanding our customer reach into content providers and extending our product lines into video servers and video-optimized storage for content production and playout.

-Harmonic's revenue increased by 57% in the first quarter of 2011 compared to the same period in 2010.
-The increase in revenue in 2011 was due, in part, to stronger worldwide customer demand for video processing solutions.
-In addition, Harmonic's revenue also increased as a result of the acquisition of Omneon in September 2010.
-Omneon's product revenue, which for the first quarter of 2011 was \$20.9 million, is included in the production and playout product line under "Net Revenue - Consolidated" below.
-The growth in video processing revenue of 64% and the addition of Omneon also contributed to the growth in service and support activity related to the associated product solutions, resulting in services and support revenue growth of 63% in the first quarter of 2011, when compared to the same period in 2010.
+Harmonic's revenue increased by 40% and 48% in the three and six months ended July 1, 2011, respectively, compared to the same periods in 2010.
+The increase in revenue in the three months ended July 1, 2011 was due, in part, to stronger worldwide customer demand for edge and access solutions, which grew 17% compared to the same period in 2010.
+The increase in revenue in the six months ended July 1, 2011 was due, in part, to stronger worldwide demand for video processing solutions primarily during the three months ended April 1, 2011, which grew 30% compared to the same period in 2010.
+In addition, Harmonic's revenue also increased in the three and six months ended July 1, 2011 as a result of the acquisition of Omneon in September 2010.
+Omneon's product revenue, which for the three and six months ended July 1, 2011 was \$25.5 million and \$46.4 million, respectively, is included in the production and playout product line under "Net Revenue - Consolidated" below.
+The growth in edge and access revenue in the three months ended July 1, 2011, the growth of video processing revenue in the six months ended July 1, 2011, and the addition of Omneon product revenue in both periods also contributed to the growth in service and support activity related to the associated product solutions, resulting in services and support revenue growth of 49% and 56% in the three and six months ended July 1, 2011, respectively, when compared to the same periods in 2010.

 Financial difficulties of certain of our customers and changes in our customers' deployment plans have adversely affected our business in the past.
-In 2008 and 2009, economic conditions in many of the countries in which we sell products were very weak, and global economic conditions and financial markets experienced a severe downturn.
-The downturn stemmed from a multitude of factors, including adverse credit conditions, slower economic activity, concerns about inflation and deflation, rapid changes in foreign exchange rates, increased energy costs, decreased consumer confidence, reduced corporate profits and capital spending, adverse business conditions and liquidity concerns.
+In 2008 and 2009, economic conditions in many of the countries in which we sell products were very weak, and global economic conditions and financial markets experienced a severe downtum.
+The downtum stemmed from a multitude of factors, including adverse credit conditions, slower economic activity, concerns about inflation and deflation, rapid changes in foreign exchange rates, increased energy costs, decreased consumer confidence, reduced corporate profits and capital spending, adverse business conditions and liquidity concerns.